elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-evolutionary-psychology-integrate-darwinian-theory-into-its-framework.md

 url: /learn/psychology/questions/how-does-evolutionary-psychology-integrate-darwinian-theory-into-its-framework
 score: -1.0
 related_article1:
-    id: 170019
+    id: 170011
-    title: How have modern interpretations criticized Freud's developmental stages?
+    title: >-
+        How does Behaviorism explain the influence of the environment on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-have-modern-interpretations-criticized-freuds-developmental-stages
+    url: /learn/psychology/questions/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior
 related_article2:
-    id: 170009
+    id: 170011
-    title: How did Functionalism contribute to the development of Evolutionary Psychology?
+    title: >-
+        How does Behaviorism explain the influence of the environment on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-functionalism-contribute-to-the-development-of-evolutionary-psychology
+    url: /learn/psychology/questions/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior
 related_article3:
-    id: 170028
+    id: 170019
-    title: What are the ethical considerations in experimental psychology research methods?
+    title: >-
+        How have modern interpretations criticized Freud's developmental stages?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-ethical-considerations-in-experimental-psychology-research-methods
+    url: /learn/psychology/questions/how-have-modern-interpretations-criticized-freuds-developmental-stages
 related_article4:
-    id: 170027
+    id: 170022
-    title: How does Maslow's Hierarchy of Needs define self-actualization?
+    title: >-
+        What are the foundational experiments of Classical Conditioning and their implications?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-maslows-hierarchy-of-needs-define-selfactualization
+    url: /learn/psychology/questions/what-are-the-foundational-experiments-of-classical-conditioning-and-their-implications
 related_article5:
-    id: 170030
+    id: 170008
-    title: What are the strengths and limitations of qualitative vs. quantitative research methods in psychology?
+    title: >-
+        What were the main influences of William James on the development of Functionalism?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-strengths-and-limitations-of-qualitative-vs-quantitative-research-methods-in-psychology
+    url: /learn/psychology/questions/what-were-the-main-influences-of-william-james-on-the-development-of-functionalism
 ---

 &nbsp;